kubernetes-sigs/sig-windows-samples/PAIRING.md

     - internal containers (C:/...) <-- predictable paths
     - hostprocess containers C:/C/guid <-- not predictable path
     - makes it hard to run any apiserver or CNI processes in containers

+# 8/31

+- welcome to @nick
+- new antrea version should allow us to set the interface
+- interesting that antrea node's node-ip address CHANGES during installation.  must be due to the way the antrea-agent bootstrap works.
+- welcome to @scott rosenberg